danganhvu1998/myINIAD/thesis/roadmap.md

 ### Probably facing later problems

 - It is impossible to load the whole thing in ram.
 But then which `node` should stay in ram, which should be in hard drive?

+todo:
++ how many time access redis
++ how much data is sent via network
++ volumn computing reduce after adding a node